PsCustomObject/PsCustomObject.github.io/_posts/2020-09-25-Azure-Automation-Variables.md

 **Note:** Omitting the *-Name* parameter will return all configured variables {: .notice--primary}

 As I mentioned it is not possible to retrieve values for encrypted variables as they're available within the runbook at runtime via the **Get-AutomationVariable** cmdlet.
-Using the *Test Encrypted Variable* as example I've created a small script that will show this behavior
+Using the *Test Encrypted Variable* as example I've created a small script that will show this behaviour

 ```powershell
 $encryptedVariableValue = Get-AutomationVariable -Name 'Test Encrypted Variable'